naninovel/docs/docs/guide/memory-management.md

 ### Remove Individual Actors

-Use [@hide] command with `remove` parameter to hide and dispose specific actors.
+Use [@remove] command to dispose specific actors.
 Applicable when some actor objects should persist across scripts.

 ```nani
 @back id:LayeredBackground